Code-Institute-Submissions/jmirky009-milestone1/docs/readme.md

 •	The text for the information section was provided by Wikipedia (https://en.wikipedia.org/wiki/The_Monkees)

 ## Media
-•	Most of the images were provided by code institute but others were taken from google images when searching “Monkees HighQuality Images” including: o	Morrisonhotelgallery.com o	Kiss.png o	Commons.wikimedia.org
+Most of the images were provided by code institute but others were taken from google images when searching “Monkees HighQuality Images” including:
+•	Morrisonhotelgallery.com
+•	Kiss.png
+•	Commons.wikimedia.org
 •	Media files for audio and video were provided by code institute

 # Acknowledgements